The links below lead to webpages where the e-books are available for purchase.

 Some links lead to the publications themselves, while others lead to online academic databases, e.g., JSTOR.

 “The system paradigm revisited: Clarifications and additions in the light of experiences in the post-socialist region.”
 In English, 2019.
 In: Stubborn structures: Reconceptualizing post-communist regimes.
 Ed. by Bálint Magyar.
 Budapest-New York: Central European University Press, pp. 21-73.
+The book at the publisher's site is here; the cover and the Contents page of the book is here.

 “About the value of democracy and other challenging research topics: Closing remarks at the conference on February 22, 2018."
 In English, 2018.
 Köz-gazdaság, vol.13/2, pp. 59-63.
 Available also here.